ScienceComputing/Python_Programming/Data_Structure_Algorithm/Big_O.md

 We need a metric for estimating algorithm efficiency and assessing algorithm quality that is independent of external factors like hardware/software performance and scale.
 Complexity analysis inherently serves this purpose.

 ## Big O notation
-- It measures the worst-case complexity of an algorithm: how the increase in the input size increases the time taken to execute an algorithm
+- It measures the worst-case complexity of an algorithm: how the increase in the input size increases the time taken to execute an algorithm.
     - **Time complexity**: time taken to run completely
     - Space complexity: extra memory space required by an algorithm
-- We do not use seconds/bytes to quantify the complexity of an algorithm, as different time/space complexities depend on the hardware/software settings
+- We do not use seconds/bytes to quantify the complexity of an algorithm, as different time/space complexities depend on the hardware/software settings.
-- We use the mathematical symbols to express the complexity: $O(1)$, $O(n)$, $O(n^2)$
+- We use the mathematical symbols to express the complexity: $O(1)$, $O(n)$, $O(n^2)$.

 When describing the speed of an algorithm in terms of its runtime, the **total number of steps executed in the algorithm** becomes particularly important.
 We can assume that the runtime of each line of code is represented by a constant `Btime`.
 Therefore, the total runtime of the algorithm equals the total number of lines of code executed.